 Seeing the sights

 Hiking, mountain biking, jeep rides, horseback and helicopter are just some of the many ways you can see Sedona, requiring varying degrees of time, physical activity and risk.
 On the ground, a guide will help you get the best out of the fascinating geology or in locating a vortex.
-Afterward, you can relax in the tranquillity of your surrounds in a spa, gallery or holiday resort.
+Afterwards, you can relax in the tranquillity of your surroundings in a spa, gallery or holiday resort.
 Sedona has become a haven for the rich and famous to take time out on their million-dollar ranches.
 Therefore local facilities are generally good quality, but with the price tag to match.
 You may want to time your visit to take in (or avoid) one of a variety of festivals celebrating yoga, jazz and film among others.

 The natural history and landscape of Sedona are a must-see in the southwest.
 It is easy to get stuck on the glorious Grand Canyon, but this lesser-known site is worth a look.
 Whether like me you can appreciate the natural history of the region, or you are happy to admire the colours and shapes without the geeky, geology stuff, this place offers a scenic retreat bound to inspire.
-There are so many ways to enjoy the fresh air and arid landscape in search of your duende.
-Find more inspiration for your Southwest journey with this 10-day road trip itinerary.

 Peace, love & inspiring travel,